Ballot Information

 Easy To Use

-To learn more about candidates, users can click an individual’s name to view links to their campaign’s website and social media accounts, Ballotpedia page, and contact information.
+To learn more about candidates, users can click an individual’s name to view links to their campaign’s website and social media accounts, their Ballotpedia page, and contact information.

 Election Coverage